coleifer/huey/docs/guide.rst

     huey = RedisHuey('my-app', immediate_use_memory=False)

 You can try out immediate mode quite easily in the Python shell.
-In the following example, everything happens within the interpreter -- no separate consumer process is needed.
+In the following example, everything happens within the interpreter and no separate consumer process is needed.
 In fact, because immediate mode switches to an in-memory storage when enabled, we don't even have to be running a Redis
 server: